openvinotoolkit/datumaro/site/content/en/docs/formats/synthia.md

         └── ...
 ```

-- RGB folder containing standard RGB images used for training.
+- `RGB` folder containing standard RGB images used for training.
-- GT/LABELS folder containing containing png files (one per image).
+- `GT/LABELS` folder containing containing PNG files (one per image).
   Annotations are given in two channels.
 The first channel contains
-the class of that pixel (see the table below).
-The second channel
-contains the unique ID of the instance for those objects
+  the class of that pixel.
+The second channel contains the unique ID
-that are dynamic (cars, pedestrians, etc.).
+  of the instance for those objects that are dynamic (cars, pedestrians, etc.).

 Also present in the original dataset:
-- GT/COLOR folder containing png files (one per image).
+- `GT/COLOR` folder containing png files (one per image).
   Annotations are given using a color representation.
-- Depth folder containing unsigned short images.
+- `Depth` folder containing unsigned short images.
 Depth is encoded
   in any of the 3 channels in centimetres as an ushort.
   But this information can be obtained from the instance segmentation.

 ## Export to other formats